Lelouch-Lamperouge-Code-Geass/LeetCode/java/031 Next Permutation.md

 Well, in fact the problem of next permutation has been studied long ago.
 From the [Wikipedia page](https://en.wikipedia.org/wiki/Permutation), in the 14th century, a man named Narayana Pandita gives the following classic and yet quite simple algorithm (with minor modifications in notations to fit the problem statement):

-1. Begin with right side of the input vector, and goes backwards.
-Find the first index which makes nums[i] < nums[i + 1].
+1.Begin with right side of the input vector, and goes backwards.
+Find the first index which makes nums[mark - 1] < nums[mark].
 If no such index exists, then the input vector is sorted in NON-increasing order, just sort the vector and return.

-2. If such index exists, then nums{index + 1, end_index} is non-increasing, sort nums{index + 1, end_index} and make this range non-decreasing.
+2. If such index exists, then nums{mark, end-index} is non-increasing, sort nums{mark, end_index} and make this range non-decreasing.
+3. If mark == 0, just return.

-3. Find the smallest number in range nums{index + 1, end_index} which is larger than nums[index].
+4. Else, find the smallest number in range nums{mark, end_index} which is larger than nums[mark - 1].

 ### Code

 ```java